 I am not in this camp.

 The kids will love it!
 I have given some to Sophie, and the girl seriously gobbles it down.
+It'll become a favorite of the whole family.

 It's simple, quick, easy and full of so much flavor.
 I cannot wait to hear what you think!